apatil5/CARND_Loacalisation/README.md

-# Overview
-This repository contains all the codes used to complete the project.

 ## Project
 The robot has a map of the location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.